quenorha/sysbench/README.md

 | ????? | arm64  |
 | Edge computer | amd64 |

-For example, to use it on CC100, PFC100/200, Edge Controller or Touch Panel 600 : use arm32 tag :
+For example, to use it on CC100, use arm32 tag :
 ```
 docker run quenorha/sysbench:arm32 sysbench cpu run
 ```